top of page

 A PRACTICE OF HEALTH

 The Pilates Reformer was invented by Joseph Pilates during the Second World War to rehabilitate German soldiers and has since become popular with a wider fitness community.
 The main benefits of the Pilates reformer are that it strengthens the core, the back, the gluteals and the thighs and improves flexibility and balance in a controlled way.
-Many of the exercises on a reformer involve the pushing and or pulling of a carriage or platform which can be adjusted to increase or reduce resistance and or instability in a way that cannot be achieved
+The reformer is useful for rehabilitation because it isolates specific muscles and muscle groups.
+Exercises on a reformer involve the pushing and or pulling of a carriage or platform which can be adjusted to increase or reduce resistance and or instability in a way that cannot be achieved

 Contact Emma Barwise, Trained Pilates Reformer Instructor to book your 1:1 on 07864374589.